GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 kubectl apply -n ${K8S_NAMESPACE} -f ingress.yaml
 ```

-It takes some time for the Managed Certificate to be provisioned.
+It takes some time (usually 10-20 minutes) for the Managed Certificate to be provisioned.
 You can check the status of the certificate using:

 ```bash
 kubectl describe managedcertificate chat-ui -n ${K8S_NAMESPACE}